JanSellner/WorldCafe/README.md

 To make changes to the program, just open the corresponding Visual Studio 2019 solution file (there are no further dependencies).

 ### Server
-A small UI is built around the command line program in the form of a web interface.
+A small UI is built around the command line program in the form of a simple web app.
 It provides a visualization of the program output (e.g. distribution of user meetings) and allows to export the result as a CSV table.

 The server is written in [Flask](https://palletsprojects.com/p/flask/) and can be started by running the `run_server.py` file.
-The dependencies can be installed via `pip install -r requirements.txt` and a PyCharm project exists which can be used.
+The dependencies can be installed via `pip install -r requirements.txt`.